ericgai/ln_dynamics_simulation/parameters.md

 there must be a marked increase in the entry rate of T cells during inflammation
 but the paracortex only expands 2x in volume, and the exit rate would also be drastically reduced. at equilibrium this should lead to a much more significant increase in paracortex T cell mass $N=k_{in}/k_{out}$

+74% of circulating T cells are in the LN at any time.
+If ~1/30 of these are in the pLN, should represent ~2.5% of all circulating T cells.
+2.5% * 2e7 = 5e5, checks out!